prpole/dissertation/chapter1/article/hland_article.md

-The twenty-first-century instantiation of this optimism is often referred to as the “good Anthropocene,” a diverse collection of perspectives united by the premise that we can have an Anthropocene that will *not* result in catastrophe for humans and nonhuman nature, and that embracing human influence over the planetary ecology could ultimately benefit all involved.
-One of the the most extreme versions of the good Anthropocene, "An Ecomodernist Manifesto," boasts many influential signatories and celebrates the apparently boundless expanses of human ingenuity, viewing limits to growth as temporary obstacles---a view that many, especially in the environmental humanities, understandably see as an uncomplicated justification of our domination over nature or as yet another vehicle for capital investment.[^6] Another version of the good Anthropocene more reasonably emphasize the necessity to adapt and mitigate, acknowledging the scale of human influence on the planet without falling prey to a dystopian vision of the future.[@bennett_bright_2016] Whatever the version, though, the good Anthropocene is hardly new except in name---though perhaps not in the sense its critics might assume, as an uncomplicated return to the bad old days of exploitation.
-Rather, the twenty-first century conception of a good Anthropocene reflects a moment in the history of ecological and evolutionary history that has faded behind more hegemonic intellectual lineages.
-This moment, though scientifically flawed, was a notable early attempt to think of environmental stewardship as a process of reforming humanity’s interactions with the natural world rather than lessening them.
+The twenty-first-century instantiation of this optimism is often referred to as the “good Anthropocene,” a diverse collection of perspectives that imagine an Anthropocene without catastrophe and suggest that embracing human influence over the planetary ecology could ultimately benefit all involved.
+One of the the most extreme versions of the good Anthropocene, "An Ecomodernist Manifesto," celebrates the apparently boundless expanses of human ingenuity, viewing limits to growth as temporary obstacles---a view that many, especially in the environmental humanities, understandably see as an uncomplicated justification of our domination over nature or as yet another vehicle for capital investment.[^6] Another version of the good Anthropocene more reasonably emphasizes the necessity to adapt and mitigate, acknowledging the scale of human influence on the planet without giving in to a dystopian vision of the future.[@bennett_bright_2016] Whatever the version, though, the good Anthropocene is hardly new except in name---though perhaps not in the sense its critics might assume, as an uncomplicated return to the bad old days of exploitation.
+In fact, the twenty-first century conception of a good Anthropocene reflects an earlier moment in the history of ecological and evolutionary history, one that has faded behind more hegemonic intellectual lineages, in which humanity was seen as neither fully subject to Darwinian determinism nor an omnipotent force of waste and destruction, but nature's own consciousness.

+Reading it in the context of Lester F. Ward's
+*Dynamic Sociology*, a work by which Gilman was influenced both sociologically and for its environmental thinking, it becomes clear that *Herland* is a literary representation of an environmental stewardship seen as a process of reforming humanity’s interactions with the natural world rather than lessening them.
 This article will examine *Herland*’s ecological vision as a theory of the good Anthropocene *avant la lettre*, showing that Gilman saw reform of humanity’s economic systems (into ambient labor) as a way to reconcile humanity’s omnipresent and determinative influence on nature with the desire for a more verdant world.
-Reading *Herland* as literature of the good Anthropocene is an opportunity to extract an ecological-economic conception of labor that is tailored to conditions that anticipate those of the twenty-first century; such a reading also can, and must, be taken as a test-case for the Promethean optimism of the good Anthropocene, grounds to explore the less salutary outcomes that are elided when the impact of humanity on the natural world is embraced rather than
+Such a reading is an opportunity to extract an ecological-economic conception of labor that is tailored to conditions that anticipate those of the twenty-first century; it also can, and must, be taken as a test-case for the Promethean optimism of the good Anthropocene, grounds to explore the less salutary outcomes that are elided when the impact of humanity on the natural world is embraced rather than